This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 The idea of an MVP was first popularized by a book written by Eric Ries in 2011, called “The Lean Startup”.
 This book introduced and popularized many new concepts and MVP was one of them.
 The idea of this concept was to avoid failure by getting user feedback based on essential features before developing the final product.

 First-time Founders often believe that building an MVP means that they can get away with the smallest possible product that is made in the cheapest possible way in the shortest amount of time, which is not true.
 An MVP is far from that.
 An MVP or Minimum Viable Product is a stage at which your product takes a good enough shape for your customer to find exciting and be willing to use and pay for.

 Additionally, an MVP should be the catalyst that stimulates decisions to make a product better.
 A Minimum Viable Product can take you a week to code, or several years to put into shape.

-Now that you know why you should start with the MVP software development approach, here is a list of 5 companies that thought the same way as you did and were successful.
+Now that you know what an MVP is, here is a list of 5 companies that thought the same way you did and were successful.

 Twitter became an investor’s darling quickly, raising a total of $1.5B, and went public in 2013.

 How did Twitter become so successful?

 Twitter was extremely successful because it was first released to a small group of people who tested the product idea and gave feedback that was incorporated in later releases.
 The features we have come to love today including Twitter Spaces, Fleets and many more did not exist in the first version, which allowed the developers to carefully validate the product idea before the launch.